 If you have gone through a divorce or are in the process of adopting a child in Utah, it’s important to establish the termination of parental rights for absent or unfit parents.
 Failure to do so can result in a costly legal battle and may place your children in danger.
 Are you looking for a divorce and family law attorney to help you through the process?
 The Law Offices of David Pedrazas serves families in the greater Salt Lake City area and provides comprehensive legal services, including the process to petition to terminate parental rights and other custody issues.

-Get a free case evaluation and answers to your questions on voluntary termination of parental rights and involuntary termination of parental rights by contacting us today.
+Get a Legal Case Review and answers to your questions on voluntary termination of parental rights and involuntary termination of parental rights by contacting us today.
 Practicing since 1998, David Pedrazas has been voted in Salt Lake City’s Top 10 Attorneys by the National Academy of Family Law Association.